nadiamariduena/ecommerce2/README.md

 ##### SO LOGIN

-- COPY the token, in the new tab add the headers again:
+- COPY the token, in the new tab and add the headers again:

 - key: Authorization | value: Bearer and the token code